How to Change Cell Size in Excel (5 Methods)

 Conclusion

-We have used 5 methods of how to change cell size in Excel.
-We have used the Format cell option, AutoFit, matching column width, Context menu, and merging cell to achieve our target.
+We have used five methods of how to change cell size in Excel.
+We have used the Format cells option, AutoFit, matching column width, Context Menu, and merging cells to achieve our target.
 If you face any problem while applying any of the five methods, you can comment here for assistance.
 Thanks for reading.
 Keep excelling!

 Related Articles